 It might now be built up and not as fast as it used to be — you can bet that very little of it had a 30mph limit when it first opened — but Greenford Road is still the fastest route north and south in these parts, and still does what one suspects it was meant to do: connect suburbs in the vicinity of Harrow and Southall to the thrilling Western Avenue.

-The part called Bridgewater Road really is new, and runs parallel to the Metropolitan Line to bypass Wembley town centre.
+The part called Bridgewater Road really is new, and runs parallel to the Piccadilly Line to bypass Wembley town centre.
 From Alperton to Hanger Lane Gyratory, existing roads were widened and straightened to the same standard as the new section to continue the smooth ride all the way to Western Avenue.

 This means that Bridge Street in Molesey is now a quiet shopping street and no longer leads over the Thames.
 It also means that the new bridge leads directly onto a road that didn't exist before: the A309 Hampton Court Way.